mybackpacc-byte/qacademy-beta/README.md

 - **New columns before new tables** — always consider adding columns to existing tables before creating new ones
 - **recalcAttempt lives in shared.js** — used by both auto grading (attempts.js) and manual grading (exams.js)
 - **Review page is a learning tool** — no personal details shown on screen; print version with name deferred
+- **app.js will be split in Phase 9** — into admin.js, teacher.js, student.js alongside admin dashboard restructure
+- **UI polish deferred to Phase 11** — build logic and flows correctly first, then do one focused design sprint across the whole platform
 - When doing a full rewrite of all files, always verify actual D1 column names match code before deploying

 ---